GustavSO/sd-webui-model-manager/README.md

 - This extension is being developed alongside version 1.6.0 of A1111's WebUI in which Gradio will see a version bump from 3.32.0 to 3.39.0.
 Some features made available in this version bump are used in this extension, however it still seems to work with version 1.5.1 of A1111's WebUI with some minor quirks and errors. \
 For this reason, it is <mark>highly recommended</mark> that you install this extension on a build from the 'dev' branch of A1111's WebUI or wait for the official release of 1.6.0
 - As mentioned, this extension is still very much WIP.
-While it is still in version 0.0.X please just consider it as "preview release".
+While it is still in version 0.0.X please just consider it a "preview release".
 There will be bugs and errors.

 I intend for this extension to be in a somewhat stable state when version 1.6.0 of the WebUI is released or shortly after